Jimmy Morales: Early and personal life

-Morales was born in Guatemala City, to José Everardo Morales Orellana and Celita Ernestina Cabrera Acevedo.
-He comes from a circus family, and is an Evangelical Christian.
+Morales was born in Guatemala City to José Everardo Morales Orellana and Celita Ernestina Cabrera Acevedo.
+He comes from a circus family and is an Evangelical Christian.
 His father was killed in a car accident when he was three years old, prompting him, his mother and three siblings to move to his grandparents' house, where he grew up.
-By the time he was 10 years old, he and his brother Sammy accompanied their grandfather to sell bananas and used clothing at the market in Santa Lucia Milpas Altas.
+By the time he was ten years old, he and his brother Sammy accompanied their grandfather to sell bananas and used-clothing at the market in Santa Lucia Milpas Altas.

-He holds degrees in Business Administration from the national Universidad de San Carlos de Guatemala, and in Theology.
-Morales also holds a master's degree in Strategic Studies with specialization in Security and Defense from Mariano Gálvez University.
-He furthered his studies in Strategic Studies at Universidad de San Carlos de Guatemala.
+He holds degrees in business administration and theology from the Universidad de San Carlos de Guatemala.
+Morales also holds a master's degree in strategic studies with a specialization in security and defense from Mariano Gálvez University.
+He furthered his studies in strategic studies at the Universidad de San Carlos de Guatemala.

 Morales rose to fame as a TV comedian, starring in the series Moralejas ("Morals") alongside his brother Sammy.
-He formally changed his name from James Ernesto Morales Cabrera to Jimmy Morales by deed poll in 2011.
+He formally changed his first name from James to Jimmy by deed poll in 2011.

 Morales has been married for three decades to Patricia Marroquín, and has three children.